Biomass 101 – What You Need To Know

 • microalgae

-Though biomass can be grown directly, it can also be made from agricultural, forestry or timber waste.
-These examples of biomass from waste leverage discarded material from feed, fiber, food or forestry harvests.
-This includes diverse types of plant material that’s readily available.
-When sold to a biorefinery, this can provide additional income for farmers beyond what they receive for the actual crops.
+Though biomass can be grown directly, it can also be made from agricultural, forestry, or timber waste.
+These examples of biomass from waste leverage discarded material from feed, fiber, food, or forestry harvests.
+This includes diverse types of readily available plant material.
+When sold to a biorefinery, biomass can provide additional income for farmers beyond what they receive for the actual crops.

 Examples of biomass from agricultural waste include: